Hamburg, Germany Sightseeing Tips: Best Things To Do In 2023

 The Hamburg Card also gives you some discounts and deals in a selection of restaurants and cafes.
 It’s the perfect opportunity to try some iconic Hamburg specialties like Kaffee und Kuchen (coffee and cake) and Fischbrötchen.

-So is it worth getting the Hamburg card?
-If you plan on staying in the city for a few days, using public transport frequently during your stay, and want to visit the sights included with the card, then the Hamburg Card is likely worth it.
 Another case where it would be worth getting is if you’re traveling as a group.
 The group pass (valid for 5) will definitely save you money, since you are splitting it evenly with other people.
 You’ll not only save money on public transport but tickets to tons of sights and activities too.

 Click here for more information on the prices and discounts included in the Hamburg Card.

 On the other hand, if you’re only staying in Hamburg for maybe 1 or 2 days, then you might not be able to use the card to its maximum potential.
 In this case, we suggest booking a Hop On Hop Off Bus tour instead, so you’ll get to see all the important sights and landmarks during your stay.
-You’ll get to explore the city at your own pace but you won’t have to worry about navigating and paying for tickets for public transportation.

 When considering whether to get a city card, we always recommend adding up how much you’d pay for transport and entry to your top sights, and then compare it to the cost of the card and see if it’s worth it for your trip.
 Also be sure to confirm the return or exchange policy because these types of cards are often non-refundable.